Jodhpur Ring Road: Construction

-In January 2019, the Minister of Road Transport and Highways Nitin Gadkari and Ministrer of Water Resources, River Development and Ganga Rejuvenation Gajendra Singh Shekhawat laid the foundation stones for the Jodhpur Ring Road.
+In January 2019, the Minister of Road Transport and Highways Nitin Gadkari and Minister of Water Resources, River Development and Ganga Rejuvenation Gajendra Singh Shekhawat laid the foundation stones for the Jodhpur Ring Road.
 Work stalled in January 2021 due to financial constraints.
 In September 2021, the NHAI invited bids for Package II of designed length of 30 km which was further awarded to OSS Construction in JV with Spetsdorstroy LLC.
 Work resumed in April 2022, with a new contractor for the first phase of 45 km; the tender for the second phase of 30 km was also awarded.